mmitss/mmitss-az/src/server/message-distributor/README.md

     - `["ssm_clients"]`: a `list` containing additional clients that need the received SSM messages.
 In this list, following information is required for each client:
             - `["ssm_clients"][n]["ip_address"]`: a `string` specifying the IPv4 address of the client
             - `["ssm_clients"][n]["port"]`: an `int` specifying the UDP port of the client

-## Console output and logging
-If the `["raw_bsm_logging"]` field in the `mmitss-message-distributor-config.json` is set to `true` then a file containing the information from the received BSMs is generated in the working directory.

 ## Requirements
 1. Network connectivity with containers representing each intersection and the container hosting Simulated-Bsm-Blob-Processor application.